Joy-less/SQLiteSharp/README.md

 ## Features

 - Create tables from your .NET objects
+- Annotate members as primary keys, foreign keys, not null, unique, indexed and more
-- Manage your database with SQL commands and No-SQL functions
+- Manage your database with No-SQL APIs
-- Use synchronous and asynchronous APIs
+- Use synchronous and asynchronous functions
-- Encrypt your database with a password or key
+- Encrypt your database with SQLCipher

 ## Background